OlaQla/RedWine/README.md

 #### Functionality

 Age verification overlay is included in all html files.
-It's purpose is to perform viewer age verification based on bith data information provided.
+It's purpose is to perform viewer age verification based on birth data information provided.
 Component stores provided information long term to avoid asking verification question multiple times.
 If user date of birth is validated access to site is granted, otherwise overlay with information how many days exactly need to pass before user can access the site.
 The number of days is recalculated with every visit and user is always presented with either exact number of days left or the viewing ban is lifted when the 18th birthday date is passed and user is automatically granted access to site content without being asked for the birth date information again.

 #### Implementation details